 But in 2014 the SCC radically changed the rules in Hryniak, making it abundantly clear that “summary judgment rules must be interpreted broadly, favouring proportionality and fair access to the affordable, timely and just adjudication of claims”.
 “There will be no genuine issue requiring a trial when the judge is able to reach a fair and just determination on the merits on a motion for summary judgment.
 This will be the case when the process (1) allows the judge to make the necessary findings of fact, (2) allows the judge to apply the law to the facts, and (3) is a proportionate, more expeditious and less expensive means to achieve a just result.”
 The above-noted cultural shift “entails simplifying pre-trial procedures and moving the emphasis away from the conventional trial” [emphasis added].

-I was pleased and astounded, because Hryniak appeared to break the loop that I’d been watching since the mid-1980s, and did so in arguable, clear, unequivocal language.
+I was pleased and astounded, because Hryniak appeared to break the loop that I’d been watching since the mid-1980s, and did so in arguable, clear, unequivocal, mandotory language.
 The Supreme Court specifically rejected the previous (and much weaker) “full appreciation” test set by ONCA in Combined Air.

 And now, only two years later, ONCA has released a major decision eroding the applicability of summary judgment, and didn’t even mention Hryniak, or the new mandates and clear wording from the SCC.
-One has the very uncomfortable feeling that the Ontario Court of Appeal has chosen to ignore a case that specifically told courts take a tougher line, and instead gone back to the bad old, “yes, except, but, and not here” habits of old.
+One has the very uncomfortable feeling that the Ontario Court of Appeal has chosen to ignore a case that specifically told courts — and specifically their Court — to take a tougher line, and instead it has gone back to the bad old, “yes, except, but, and not here” habits of of loops past.

 To put not a fine a point on it, Singh leads one to the suspicion that the Ontario Court of Appeal has revived its own “full appreciation test”, notwithstanding the fact it was specifically rejected by the Supreme Court of Canada.
 And it did so by (a) not calling it the full appreciation test, and (b) pretending that Hryniak doesn’t exist.
 I deeply hope that Plastic Concepts will appeal this to the Supreme Court of Canada and there be very firmly overturned with language finally burying seemingly unkillable zombie that is “interpretive erosion” of summary judgment.